Manage cross-scope privileges

 2. Select Application scope and filter for FREELUCY.

-1. Select FREELUCY.
+3. Select FREELUCY.

 Create New Application Cross Scope Privilege

-FREELUCY requires access to other ServiceNow tables.
+FREELUCY requires read access to other ServiceNow tables.
 This access is given via Application Cross Scope Privilege.
 Create Application Cross Scope Privilege to desired tables with appropriate operations over that table.
 Supported operations are read, write, create, and delete operations.

 To add a table to FREELUCY's cross-scope privileges: